imuqeetchaudhary/point-of-sale-backend-app/README.md

 ### to get all menu for a specific role id

+- menu/get-all-for-role/:id: :get :protected (where id stands for roleId)

+### to get all assigned menus for a specific role id

-- menu/get-all-for-role/:id :get :protected (where id stands for roleId)
+- menu/get-all-assigned-role/:id: :get :protected (where id stands for roleId)

 ### to update a new menu